jcs-legacy/blog/content/posts/Editor/Build ELPA/index.en.md

 (Total of 1 dependency installed, 0 skipped)
 ```

-Once all dependencies have been installed, we can build our ELPA with following
+Once all dependencies have been installed, we can build our ELPA with the
-command:
+following command:

 ```sh
 $ eask run build